apollographql/apollo-ios/Design/3093-graphql-defer.md

   // other properties and types not shown
 }

-// Example usage in a generated model public class ExampleQuery: GraphQLQuery {
+// Sample usage in a generated model public class ExampleQuery: GraphQLQuery {
   // other properties and types not shown